 Understanding the quality-control system

-One reason is that tumors can influence how these inspectors work.
-Maquat and her team are looking for ways to stop tumors from interfering with NMD with the goal of finding new ways to treat cancer.
+Maquat, the J. Lowell Orbison Distinguished Service Alumni Professor of Biochemistry and Biophysics, and her team are looking for ways to stop tumors from interfering with NMD with the goal of finding new ways to treat cancer.

 Slowing cancer's growth

-Maquat and Reyad A. Elbarbary, Ph.D., a former post-doctoral fellow in Maquat’s lab, have filed a patent application for methods that target Tudor-SN for the treatment and prevention of cancer.
+Maquat and Reyad A. Elbarbary, Ph.D., a former post-doctoral fellow in her lab, have filed a patent application for methods that target Tudor-SN for the treatment and prevention of cancer.
 They continue to study how Tudor-SN works in concert with other molecules and proteins so that scientists can identify the most appropriate drugs to target it.